The 7-Step Graphic Design Process For Modern Creative Teams

 Credit: Designorate

 Repetition in graphic design is a powerful tool used to establish consistency, rhythm, and unity within a composition.
-By repeating visual elements such as colors, shapes, patterns, or typography throughout a design, designers can create a sense of cohesion and reinforce branding.
 Repetition helps to guide the viewer's eye, establish visual patterns, and strengthen the overall message of the design.

 Frequently Asked Questions (FAQ)